-If you’ve always been one to store your rods for winter once the leaves start to turn, you’ve been missing out.
-Between the favorable water temperatures and fishing pressure on most waters being on the decline, this is a great time of year to catch a lunker bass.
+If you’ve always been one to store your rods away at the end of summer then you’ve been missing out.
+Between the increase in bass feeding activity and the decrease of fishing pressure on most lakes, this is a great time of year to catch a huge bass.

 Top 3 Fall Lures

-Fall bass are feeding on shad and other baitfish, which is what a buzzbait represents.
-The sputtering and splashing is designed to send off signals of a small, distressed fish swimming erratically up on the surface.
+Often times fall bass are feeding on shad and other baitfish, which is what a buzzbait is designed to represent.
+The sputtering and splashing from the blade creates a similar noise and appearance that a distressed baitfish swimming erratically along the surface would make

-If you’re not looking for numbers and it’s big bass you want, then swimbaits are what you should be throwing.
-At a time of year when bass are gorging on other fish, a swimbait is an excellent choice for anglers pursuing the bass of a lifetime.
+If you’re not looking for numbers and mostly want to target big bass, then swimbaits are what you should be throwing.
+This time of year bass are gorging on other fish, and a swimbait makes an excellent choice for anglers pursuing the bass of a lifetime.

-As the swimbait craze continues, with it comes new designs of extraordinarily detailed, large profile baits.
-Whether bass are feeding on bluegill or rainbow trout, with the wide selection out there today, you can almost identically match the species you’re looking to mimic.
+As the swimbait craze continues, with it comes new designs of extraordinarily detailed baits.
+Whether bass are feeding on bluegill or rainbow trout, the wide selection out there gives you the ability to almost identically match the species you’re looking to match.

-Waking a big swimbait like a Spro BBZ1 on a rippled surface, or slow-rolling a soft paddle tail swimbait like a Savage Gear 3D Real Trout are both effective methods for getting a big one to bite in the fall.
-Most of these big baits are slow-moving and not only represent an easy meal, but a fulfilling one too.
+Waking a big swimbait like a Spro Rat on a rippled surface, or slow-rolling a soft paddle-tail swimbait like a Huddleston Trout along the bottom are both effective methods for getting a big bass to bite in the fall.
+Most of these big baits are slow-moving, and not only represent an easy meal but a filling one too.

 Fall Bass Fishing

-Although spring is a much more complex season for bass fishing, it’s actually not all that different from fall in terms of water temperature becoming more favorable.
-More specifically, it’s similar to when bass move up to shallow water from the depths in search of food.
-The only difference is in spring the shallows are warming up and in the fall the they are cooling down, but those temperatures both moving towards more comfortable water is what makes them comparable.
+Although spring is a much more complex season for bass fishing, it’s actually not all that different from fall.
+Mostly because both seasons introduce more favorable water temperatures to bass.
+The difference being that in spring the waters are warming up towards optimal temp and in the fall the they are cooling down towards optimal temp.

 There are certain techniques for fall bass fishing that when implemented correctly can get big bites right into November.
 It’s all about the right lures, the right colors, and the right action.
 Here are few fall fishing tactics that are highly effective this time of year.

-The great thing about jigs is they are effective year round, but they are especially well known for the best fall bass lure.
+The great thing about bass jigs is they are effective year round.
+But they are especially well known for being one of the best fall bass lures.
 This is mainly because of how much control you have over their presentation, in terms of color patterns, style of retrieval, and rate of retrieval.
-This versatility allows you to effectively fish a jig from early fall, right up to Winter just by making adjustments to your presentation.
+This versatility allows you to effectively fish a jig from early fall, right up to winter just by making adjustments to your presentation.